Jose Zulueta

-José Casten Zulueta (November 23, 1889 – December 6, 1972) was a Filipino lawyer and politician.
+Jose Casten Zulueta (November 23, 1889 – December 6, 1972) was a Filipino lawyer and politician.
 He served as Senate President for a brief period in 1953.

 Early life and education

 Jose Zulueta was born to Evaristo Zulueta and Atilana Casten.
 Zulueta studied at the Ateneo de Manila.
 In 1911 he was appointed as a stenographer at Court of First Instance.
 He studied law and graduated in 1916 for the entrance examination for the Philippine bar (bar exam) and started a law practice.

 Career

+House of Representatives

 Zueleta in 1928 was elected to the House of Representatives of the Philippines on behalf of the 1st constituency of Iloilo.
 He was re-elected several times, and he would sit in the House until 1946.

 During the Japanese occupation, Zulueta was accused of collaboration, along with Jorge Vargas, Jorge Bocobo and Manuel Roxas, being the first to respond to General Homma's order to form an Executive Commission.
 After the establishment of the Philippine Republic in 1946, the Department of Interior was restored and Zulueta was appointed by President Manuel Roxas once again to head the agency until 1948.
 Zulueta's term was marked by heightened tensions with the Hukbalahap movement, with Zulueta instituting a pass system that was required of Central Luzon residents wishing to travel outside their towns.
 Like his mentor Roxas, he adopted a hardline attitude toward the Huks, declaring in 1947 that the Huks faced only two choices: surrender or annihilation.
 He gave carte blanche to the Philippine Constabulary in all their operations against "dissidents".
 He was in charge of negotiating several times with its leaders, including Luis Lava, Luis Taruc, Juan Feleo and Jose de Leon.

+In 1946, Zulueta was elected as Speaker of the House of Representatives in the inaugural session of the Congress.

 After his term as minister he stood in April 1949 successfully apply for a new term in the House of Representatives.
 Before the end of his term, he is more than two years later at the 1951 election elected to the Philippine Senate.
-In his time as a senator, which lasted until 1957, he was on April 30, 1953 until November 30, 1953 President of the Senate.
-Zulueta in 1959 was elected governor of his native province of Iloilo.Later, he was from 1969 to 1972 again delegate on behalf of the first constituency of Iloilo.

-In 1946, Zulueta was elected as Speaker of the House of Representatives in the inaugural session of the Congress.